freenas/freenas-docs/userguide/system.rst

 configuration database in the format *hostname-version-architecture* to the system being used to access the administrative interface.
-It is recommended to always save the configuration after making any configuration changes.
-Note that while %brand% automatically backs up the configuration database to the system dataset every morning at 3:45, this backup will not occur if the system is shutdown at that time and the backup will not be available if the system dataset is stored on the boot pool and the boot pool becomes unavailable.
-You can determine and change the location of the system dataset using :menuselection:`System --> System Dataset`.
+It is recommended to always save the configuration after making any configuration changes. %brand% automatically backs up the configuration database to the system dataset every morning at 3:45.
+However, this backup will not occur if the system is shut down at that time.
+If the system dataset is stored on the boot pool and the boot pool becomes unavailable, the backup will not be available.
+The location of the system dataset can be viewed or set using :menuselection:`System --> System Dataset`.

+.. warning:: Passwords are backed up with the system configuration.
+   There are two types of passwords.
+User account passwords for the base operating system are stored as hashed values, do not need to be encrypted to be secure, and are saved in the system configuration backup.
+Other passwords, like iSCSI CHAP passwords or Active Directory bind credentials, must be stored in an encrypted form to prevent them from being visible as plain text in the saved system configuration.
+The key for this encryption is stored on the boot device.
+If the system configuration is moved to a different boot device, that key is not present and these other passwords must be re-entered.

 **Upload Config:** allows you to browse to the location of a previously saved configuration file in order to restore that